1994 Goodwrench 500

 The 1994 Goodwrench 500 was the second stock car race of the 1994 NASCAR Winston Cup Series season and the 29th iteration of the event.
 The race was held on Sunday, February 27, 1994, in Rockingham, North Carolina, at North Carolina Speedway, a 1.017 mi permanent high-banked racetrack.
 The race took the scheduled 492 laps to complete.
 At race's end, Penske Racing South driver Rusty Wallace would manage to dominate the majority of the race to take his 32nd career NASCAR Winston Cup Series victory and his first victory of the season.
 To fill out the top three, Morgan–McClure Motorsports driver Sterling Marlin and Precision Products Racing driver Rick Mast would finish second and third, respectively.

 Background

 The layout of North Carolina Speedway, the venue where the race was held.

-North Carolina Speedway was opened as a flat, one-mile oval on October 31, 1965.
-In 1969, the track was extensively reconfigured to a high-banked, D-shaped oval just over one mile in length.
-In 1997, North Carolina Motor Speedway merged with Penske Motorsports, and was renamed North Carolina Speedway.
-Shortly thereafter, the infield was reconfigured, and competition on the infield road course, mostly by the SCCA, was discontinued.
-Currently, the track is home to the Fast Track High Performance Driving School.
+North Carolina Speedway is a 1 mi flat oval track in Rockingham, North Carolina.
+The track has held a variety of events since its opening in 1965, including the NASCAR Nextel Cup Series from 1965 to 2004, and currently the NASCAR O'Reilly Auto Parts Series and Truck Series.